The network is being developed and implemented in two main stages:

-Status: Commercial activity for Etihad Rail commenced in December 2015 after final safety authorisations were granted by the Federal Transport Authority.
+Status: Commercial activity for Etihad Rail commenced in January 2016 after final safety authorisations were granted by the Federal Transport Authority.
 To date, Etihad Rail has transported more than 20 million tonnes of granulated sulphur (the equivalent of around 1 million truck trips), for the Abu Dhabi National Oil Company (ADNOC), without a Lost Time Incident and with Zero Loss Time Injuries.

-One single train journey removes approximately 300 trucks from the road, reducing carbon dioxide emissions by 70%-80% compared to the amount emitted by the trucks required to transport the same tonnage.
+One single train journey removes approximately 300 trucks from the road, reducing carbon dioxide emissions by 70%-80% compared to the amount emitted by trucks required to transport the same tonnage.

 Location: Stage One of the rail network links the gas fields at Shah and Habshan to the port of Ruwais where granulated sulphur is processed for export.

 Capacity: Stage One has the capacity to transport 22,000 tonnes of granulated sulphur daily (7.2 million tonnes yearly).